diptimishra28/Javascript-Tutorial/README.md

 To become confident in JavaScript and move towards real-world development.

 ## 📚 Learning Resources
-* YouTube: Serian's Coding Spoons
+* YouTube: Sheryians Coding School
 *(Concepts learned are practiced and implemented in my own way in this repository.)*

 I learn → I practice → I build → I improve